iterative/dvc.org/content/docs/command-reference/remote/modify.md

                       .dvc/tmp/myremote-credentials.json
   ```

-> The client ID and secret, and credentials file path contain sensitive user
+> The credentials file path may contain sensitive user info.
+Therefore, it's
-> info.
-Therefore, it's safer to add them with the `--local` option, so they're
+> safer to add it with the `--local` option, so it's written to a Git-ignored
-> written to a Git-ignored config file.
+> config file.

 See [Authorization](/doc/user-guide/setup-google-drive-remote#authorization) for
 more details.